isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: International Friendship Day 2026
+          date: 06 April 2026
+          announcement: The theme for International Friendship Day, Forging Friendships in a Complex World, encourages students to take initiative in building meaningful connections and to appreciate diverse cultures and perspectives.
+          link_text: Check more here
+          link_url: /international-friendship-day-2026/
         - title: Model Class Award (Term 1 2026)
           date: 31 March 2026
           announcement: The Model Class Awards (MCA) is a school-wide initiative that